© 2026 - Octane Automotive BV

 The 512 TR was unveiled in 1991 as the Testarossa's evolution.
 Although visually similar (the TR retained the strakes and the overall Pininfarina form), the changes were substantial.
 The engine now produced 428 hp through higher compression and revised intake.
 The chassis was refined with new dampers and a lower centre of gravity.
 Around 2,280 were built through 1994.
 The 512 TR drives noticeably sharper than the original Testarossa and is considered by many to be the purer driving experience, even as the Testarossa itself remains the visible icon.

 The F512 M was the closing specification, built from 1994 to 1996.
 Only 501 were produced, making the F512 M the rarest of the three.
 The changes were visually significant: the pop-up headlamps were replaced by fixed units, the rear lamps received a rounder profile, and the interior was modernised.
 With 440 hp the F512 M delivered the highest performance of the line.
-For collectors, an F512 M in original specification with factory documentation is a genuine rarity; values have risen steadily in recent years.
+For collectors, an F512 M in original specification with documentation is a genuine rarity; values have risen steadily in recent years.

 The flat-twelve in the Testarossa is technically not a true boxer engine: it is a 180-degree V12 with the cylinders laid horizontally.
 The difference is technical (the connecting rods share crank pins, unlike a true boxer), but the driving feel and sound are unique.
 The engine must be removed from the car for every major service (the so-called 'engine-out service'), which pushes typical maintenance costs well above those of a modern Ferrari.
 A Testarossa with a documented recent engine-out major is therefore immediately recognisable as a well-maintained example; a Testarossa without that documentation can hide a substantial maintenance debt.